The Timeless Appeal of Carriage Doors

 Step 4: Preparing for Hardware

-Before finishing, mark and mortise hinge locations.
-Carriage doors require heavy-duty hinges—standard cabinet hinges will fail quickly under the weight.
-Plan for at least three hinges per door, four for tall or heavy doors.
+Before finishing, mark and cut the hinge mortises.
+Here’s the thing nobody tells you about carriage door hardware: standard cabinet hinges will fail quickly.
+These doors are heavy and the hinges live outdoors.
+Plan for at least three heavy-duty strap hinges per door, four for anything tall or especially heavy.

-Strap hinges mount on the door face and wrap around to the frame, distributing weight across a larger area.
-T-hinges work similarly.
-Both styles suit the traditional carriage door aesthetic.
+Strap hinges and T-hinges both mount on the door face and wrap around to the frame, spreading the load across a larger area.
+Both styles suit the carriage door look.
+Mark locations for cane bolts top and bottom, and the center latch mechanism.
+Pre-drill any holes before finishing — much easier to do now than after the finish is on.

 Step 5: Finishing Before Installation

-For painted doors, apply a quality exterior primer, sand lightly, then apply two coats of exterior paint.
-For stained doors, use a penetrating exterior stain followed by multiple coats of marine-grade spar varnish or exterior polyurethane.
+For painted doors: exterior primer, light sand, then two coats of quality exterior paint.
+For stained doors: penetrating exterior stain followed by multiple coats of marine-grade spar varnish or exterior polyurethane.
+Let the finish cure fully per the manufacturer’s instructions — usually 24-72 hours — before you pick them up and carry them around.

 Step 6: Installation

-Install cane bolts at the top and bottom of each door.
-These drop into holes drilled in the floor and header, securing the doors when closed.
+Install cane bolts at the top and bottom of each door, dropping into holes drilled in the floor and header.
 Add the center latch mechanism and any additional security hardware.
+Step back and appreciate the fact that you just built something that will likely outlast your car.

 Maintenance for Longevity

-Wooden carriage doors require periodic maintenance to protect your investment.
-Annually inspect all wood surfaces for finish deterioration, cracking, or peeling.
-Touch up any damaged areas promptly to prevent moisture intrusion.
+Wooden carriage doors need periodic attention to stay in good shape.
+Once a year, inspect all surfaces for finish deterioration, cracking, or peeling.
+Touch up anything you find before moisture gets underneath.

 Lubricate hinges and latches with a dry lubricant or light machine oil.
-Check that cane bolts operate smoothly and that their floor holes remain clear of debris.
+Check that cane bolts operate smoothly and that the floor holes stay clear of debris — leaves and dirt pack in there over time.

 Troubleshooting Common Issues

-Sagging doors: Usually caused by loose hinges or hinges that are too small for the door weight.
-Add additional hinges or upgrade to heavier-duty hardware.
+Sagging doors: Usually caused by hinges that are too small for the door weight, or mounting screws that have pulled loose.
+Add a hinge or upgrade to heavier hardware before the sag gets worse.

-Gaps at meeting point: Install weatherstripping or add an astragal (vertical strip) to one door that overlaps the other when closed.
+Gaps at the meeting point: Install weatherstripping or add an astragal — a vertical strip on one door that overlaps the other when closed.
+Solves the draft problem and improves the appearance of the seam at the same time.